 Applicants should submit a 3 page proposal that specifies:

 The project should focus on training of a specific analytical technique or methodology that relates directly to free radical biology, and is not available or developed at the trainee’s institution, and should describe how this technology/methodology supports the applicant’s current research program and her/his future career objectives.
 Examples include: specific analytical methods for analysis of biomarkers of oxidative stress, the use of EPR or radiolytic techniques for studying free radical reactions, molecular biology or cell culture techniques relevant to free radical research, in vivo techniques of oxygen tension or delivery, training in chemical synthesis of relevant molecules, etc.

 The application should include CV that describes the applicant’s areas of expertise, a biographical sketch of the potential mentor, as well as support letters from the current mentor/supervision and from the research mentor at the host institution.
 The proposed mentor must be a member of SFRBM.

-Grant Amount and Budget: The maximum individual grant amount to be awarded is $2,500.
+Grant Amount and Budget: The maximum individual grant amount to be awarded is $5,000 for the Fall 2014 cycle.
 Awards can be used to cover travel expenses, accommodations and related costs near the host’s institution, and specific reagents/supplies.
 These awards are not intended to supplement other funding sources for ongoing research projects.